 -

-In literacy, they engage with three-letter and four-letter words, digraphs, action words, spatial terms, and pointing words through stories and flashcards.
-They begin reading and writing words and sentences, which enhances their language development, comprehension, and confidence in early reading skills.
-These activities contribute to both their cognitive and motor skill growth.
+In inquiry learning, we will promote receptive and expressive language in Hindi and English.
+We will ask the Petalians to listen, comprehend, and use these language skills to express their thoughts, feelings, and ideas.
+They explore various concepts such as communication modes, transport (ancient and modern), the universe, and classifications of animals and birds.
+These discussions help enhance their communication skills.
+In literacy, they engage with three-letter and four-letter words, digraphs, action words, spatial terms, and pointing out words through stories and flashcards.
+They begin reading and writing words and sentences, which enhances their language development, comprehension, and confidence in their early reading skills.
+These activities contribute to both their cognitive and motor skill development.

 Logical Development